siddiq-ferhad/PF-Assignment-Part2/README.md

 # Alien vs. Zombie

-**Alien vs. Zombie** is a **C++ text-based game** developed using standard libraries only.
-Inspired by *Alien Path*, it combines elements of role-playing, path-planning, puzzles, and strategy.
-Players control an alien navigating a grid to destroy zombies.
+**Alien vs. Zombie** is a **C++ text-based game** built entirely with standard C++ libraries.
+Inspired by *Alien Path*, this game combines role-playing, path-planning, puzzle-solving, and strategy into a grid-based battle where players control an Alien tasked with defeating Zombies.

 ## 🎥 Video Demo